dcunited001/dcunited001.github.io/_drafts/ground-control-to-doctor-strange.md

 simulate and how completely it can simulate them.
 Circuit complexity and the physical structure of circuitry is a fascinating subject.
 Circuits and processors are truly the physical manisfestations of logic and nothing more.
-The most efficient form of a circuit.
+The physical form of the most efficient circuitry for logic becomes realized as you enumerate parameters and constraints.
+This material form of a CPU or GPU is a reflection of the metaphysical rules of logic that lie underneath.
+This form is one of many emanation of self-similarity in the universe.
+The metaphysical determines the physical and vice versa.

 Anything can be a computer.
 Babbage built computers in 19th century England.
 An abacus is a computer that is rather manually operated, where the RAM actualy resides in the human mind.
 So what's the difference between a quantum computer and a cosmic quantum computer?
 Nothing but scale.

+If there are no size constraints on a giant cosmic, quantum computer then any set of particles could represent information in a virtual world beneath our own.
+Again, anything can be a computer, perhaps even the core of a star.
+If life is composed of increasingly higher order forms of organization in matter, how can we say for sure that there are not similar strata of form in the core of a star where matter has billions of years and a variety of forces acting in unison?
+If information could be preserved in the core of a star, then information could evolve into higher-order forms, eventually coalescing into something which can comprehend its own existence.
+Just as man is a biological computer capable of self-reflection, it's fathomable that stellar computer could emerge within a star.

+A the physical form of a computer is simply a set of particles that preserves information, but what if intelligence designed some greater form of information preservation in order to simulate virtual universes within our own?
+Then the only limit to the number and scale of such virtual universes would be the types and computational capacities of computable manifolds that can be constructed from physical matter within our own our own universe.
+Studying the typology of computeable manifolds (i.e. forms of computers that can be constructed from patterns of matter and space) would give us more information about how much information our universe can contain.
+The article at the top explored the information that could be encoded given simply the number of particles in the observable universe, but did not take into account encoding information in space and with entanglement.

+### Information Representation Efficiency

+Of great interest to myself is data capacity per universe and overlap of information shared between universes.
+What rules are there for such a cosmos that extends into a metaverse?
+If there is nothing of substance here, then it's at least an exercise in imagination.

+how much information can our physical universe represent and simulate. is there actually any limit?
+- can we can virtualize universes that can store more information than it would take to represent them .... but how can this be possible?

 - notes on information representation efficiency in both energy, time and structure required. low-energy, low-time, low-complexity structure is preferred.

 TODO: describe the several types of possibilities for metaversal flexibility here?
 ===========

-in other words, how much information can our physical universe represent and simulate. is there actually any limit?
-- can we can virtualize universes that can store more information than it would take to represent them.
+in other words,

 the main question is:
 - what is the ratio of information storage capacity of one universe as